 The Arbitrator shall be without power to make decisions contrary to or inconsistent with or modifying or varying in any way the application of laws, rules, or regulations having the force and effect of law.
+In cases involving discharge, if the Arbitrator finds that the Employer has established just cause and there has been an abuse of a patient or another person in the care or custody of the State of Minnesota, the Arbitrator does not have authority to modify the discharge of an employee committing such abuse.
 Except as indicated in Section 5 below, the Arbitrator shall submit their decision in writing within thirty (30) days following the close of the hearing or the submission of briefs by the parties, whichever is later, unless the parties agree to an extension.

 ARTICLE 10 – VACATION LEAVE